create3000/x_ite/docs/_posts/components/Lighting/EnvironmentLight.md

 The EnvironmentLight node belongs to the **Lighting** component and its default container field is *children.* It is available since X3D version 4.0 or later.

->**Info:** Please note that this node is still **experimental**, i.e. the functionality of this node may change in the future.
-This node is available in X_ITE.
+>**Info:** Please note that this node is still **experimental**, i.e. the functionality of this node may change in future versions of X_ITE.
 This node only affects the [PhysicalMaterial](../../shape/physicalmaterial/) node and the [SpecularGlossinessMaterial](../../x-ite/specularglossinessmaterial/) node.
 {: .prompt-info }

 ## Hierarchy